Low-income workers struggle to pay back loans, but they don't have to.

 2. Find an employer that will pay your way through school.

 Starbucks has set the standard for employee-sponsored tuition.
 The Starbucks College Achievement Plan allows Starbucks employees to enroll in online courses at Arizona State University — for free.
-A four-year degree at ASU usually runs about $60,000, so that’s a significant amount of savings, and students can pick from 49 online degrees offered.
+A four-year degree at ASU usually runs about $60,000.
+That’s a significant amount of savings, and students can pick from 49 online degrees offered.

 But before you start applying to companies that offer tuition assistance, make sure you check out the fine print of their programs.
 With some companies, this isn’t a real benefit, but a referral to a bank or vendor that will make you a high-interest loan.
 Others only cover your textbooks or part of your loan payments, but none of the tuition.